Grand Traverse Band of Ottawa and Chippewa Indians

 • Bachelor's degree in Criminal Justice or Social and Behavioral Sciences. *

-• Equivalent combination of education and work experience in the filed of victim advocacy.
+• Equivalent combination of education and work experience in the field of victim advocacy

 DRIVING REQUIREMENTS: